 I ticked an item off my bucket list in Chiang Mai.
 I rode an elephant.
 It felt strange to step on it’s great grey head as I boarded it, but once the docile pachyderm lumbered lazily along the path, I couldn’t wipe the smile from my face.
 But was it ethical?

-Jeff and I sat at the long, wooden table, set with chopsticks, chilli sauces and pieces of raw meat and bamboo shoots.
+J and I sat at the long, wooden table, set with chopsticks, chilli sauces and pieces of raw meat and bamboo shoots.
 I smiled at the H’mong tribeswoman sitting next to me, and she smiled back.
+To our right was the fruit and vegetable markets, trading piles of fresh produce beneath canopies of tin and tarpolean.
+To … More Motorcycles: The best way to see Sapa